 Helichrysum (Helichrysum italicum) essential oil aids those with a history of challenging life circumstances, loss, or abuse and has the power to break through the most negative of emotions.
 Helichrysum can loosen the hardest of knots lying deep in the psyche, restoring compassion for others, and hope to the most discouraged.
 Following healing and transformation, it teaches an individual to have gratitude for their trials.

-These essential oils may be diffused, carried in a nasal inhaler for use 3 to 4 times per day, or diluted (1 to 2 drops essential oil in a teaspoon of carrier oil) to and applied to the body achieve their benefits.
+These essential oils may be diffused, carried in a nasal inhaler for use 3 to 4 times per day, or diluted (1 to 2 drops essential oil in a teaspoon of carrier oil) to and applied to the body to achieve their benefits.

 Compassionate Healer Blend

-1oz. amber glass bottle mix together:
+1oz. amber glass bottle or roller bottle mix together: